-If you’re in the process of remodeling your house or refurbishing the existing setting to give a new look to your bathroom with a bathtub then keep these key specifics in mind before you indulge:
+If you’re in the process of remodelling your house or refurbishing the existing setting to give a new look to your bathroom with a bathtub, then keep these key specifics in mind before you indulge:

 1. Size of the Bathroom and the tub

 If your bathroom has a spacious area or is large, you can always plan to have a large bath, which will assure convenience and soothing bliss, due to the big room space.
-You can always opt for a large sized standard bath tub that has wide interior space and convenient and attractive exterior.
+You can always opt for a large-sized standard bathtub that has wide interior space and convenient and attractive exterior.
 Some of them are spacious to the extent of being able to accommodate two people at a time.
-You can also choose the place where you’d like to place or install it, for there are versatile bathtubs that can fit at the corner, or against the wall or even in the centre space of the bathroom.
+You can also choose where you’d like to place or install it, for there are versatile bathtubs that can fit in the corner, against the wall or even in the centre space of the bathroom.

 2. Try it Out

-A mock exercise can always help you in selecting the right one, like lying in the bath tub prior to making up your mind; is it a good fit for your height and body and if you like the feel of the material against your skin.
+A mock exercise can always help you select the right one, like lying in the bathtub before making up your mind; is it a good fit for your height and body and if you like the feel of the material against your skin?

 3. Hot Water

-When at the store for a trial, you can also get information about some important components like water heaters.
-You need to confirm if your present one is good enough for supplying all the hot water needed for a soaking tub.
-Otherwise, you must have important information about heaters that have the capacity to generate sufficient hot water for the tub that you are planning to buy.
+When at the store for a trial, you can also get information about important components like water heaters.
+You need to confirm if your present one is good enough to supply all the hot water required for a soaking tub.
+Otherwise, you must have important information about heaters that have the capacity to generate sufficient hot water for the tub you are planning to buy.